EliasNoorzad/Pose6d_project/README.md

 ## Training Phase Overview

-The training phase involves teaching the YOLO v8 model to accurately identify and localize objects within images.
-In this step, the model learns visual characteristics of each object category from labeled examples, progressively adjusting its internal parameters to minimize detection errors.
-We prepared our dataset in a structured format compatible with YOLO's requirements and configured essential parameters—such as dataset paths, class labels, and input dimensions—via a dedicated configuration file (dataset.yaml).
-Once set up, YOLO systematically processes images through multiple epochs to refine its predictions, ultimately improving detection accuracy.
+The YOLOv8 model was trained to detect and localize objects by learning from labeled examples.
+A structured dataset was prepared, and key parameters such as dataset paths, class labels, and input size were defined in a dataset.yaml configuration file.
+This setup allowed YOLO to efficiently process the data over multiple epochs, gradually improving its detection accuracy.

-Below is the configuration file (dataset.yaml) we created, clearly defining paths to our training and validation datasets, and specifying the object classes the YOLO v8 model will learn.
-This concise setup helps YOLO to seamlessly access the images and corresponding annotations during training and evaluation.

 ![dataset](https://github.com/user-attachments/assets/ff1a067e-254b-4191-8ca8-832da6388ebf)

-## Hyperparameters
+## Training YOLO

 We trained our YOLO v8 model with the following hyperparameters: the training ran for 30 epochs, and images were resized to a resolution of 640 × 640.
 The model was initialized with the YOLOv8-nano variant (yolov8n.pt) to balance accuracy and computational efficiency.
 Training utilized a GPU device (CUDA) to accelerate the process.
 The configuration and dataset paths were specified in the dataset.yaml file, which clearly defined our training, validation, and testing splits and listed the class labels.

-## Results

-The trained YOLO model demonstrated strong performance on unseen test data, achieving an overall precision (Box P) of 99.6%, recall of 99.1%, mAP50 of 99.2%, and mAP50-95 of 91.3%.
-These results closely align with training-set metrics (98.0% precision, 98.3% recall, mAP50 99.1%, and mAP50-95 91.5%), indicating robust generalization capability.
-Notably, performance across most object classes was consistently high, with the majority surpassing 90% in mAP50-95.
-However, the "squirrel" (Object 02) class exhibited slightly lower recall (89.7%) and mAP50-95 (69.4%), highlighting potential challenges arising from limited data quality or variability.
-Overall, the model demonstrates excellent detection and localization performance on novel data, with minor opportunities for improvement in specific object classes.

 See detailed implementation steps in [models/YOLO_training.ipynb](models/YOLO_training.ipynb).